-When you do that, you can quickly spot keywords with the most significant number of missed clicks with a low average position.
+You can quickly spot keywords with the most significant number of missed clicks with a low average position when you do that.

 Which URLs offer high-growth potential?

-This table can also be useful if you want to get an idea of specific URLs to focus your efforts on.
+This table can also be helpful if you want to get an idea of specific URLs to focus your efforts on.

-If you spot a particularly high opportunity URL, maybe consider filtering for it in the 'Top queries by URL' table at the bottom of the report to see which queries you could be better optimised for.
+If you spot an exceptionally high opportunity URL, maybe consider filtering for it in the 'Top queries by URL' table at the bottom of the report to see which queries you could be better optimised for.

 Which sections of the site should I focus on?